Welcome Faculty Educators

 - Developing human across the lifespan

 Becoming a preceptor is a rewarding way to enrich the learning experience for first- and second-year medical students.
 The School of Medicine asks physicians and advanced practice providers (M.D., D.O., N.P. or P.A.) to allow students in their clinic for four hours, one half-day a week.
 This is a student's first foray into a clinical setting – a formative and memorable experience.
 Students interact with patients and learn to become part of a health care team.
 Preceptors demonstrate how to start thinking like student-doctors, which includes developing communication skills, both with faculty and patients.
 The school depends on preceptors for this important experience; thank you for your generosity and expertise.
 Sign up today!
-Please contact Preceptorship Coordinator Lyndsay Dinino directly with any questions.
+Please contact Preceptorship Coordinator Matthew Rempes directly with any questions.

 - Seven core clinical experiences required